-Meet Mikaela, the 13-year-old from McDonough, GA.
+Meet Mikaela, the 13-year-old from McDonough, Georgia.
 She was inspired by other kids doing cool things with their lives, so she decided to start her own sock drive for a cause.
-Then sparked the idea of a conference to spread confidence and positivity for girls like her.
+That sparked the idea of a conference to spread confidence and positivity for girls like her.
 Read on to see what Mikaela has accomplished.

 WHAT ACTIVITIES ARE YOU INVOLVED IN?

-I play the trumpet in the Ola Middle School Band.
+I play the trumpet in my middle school band.
 I play chess too.

 Brown Girl Magic just had a very successful conference on May 7th and so many girls and families came out to support and be part of a fantastic day.
 There were motivational speakers, a kidpreneur panel, and it was a day filled with inspiration and lots of love!
 It was amazing.
 We have had great feedback and people were really inspired.